 - Avoid heavy sweating when you sit down.
 Get a seat cover with great airflow.

 - Lastly, take breaks.
 As stated above, this is not about the destination but the journey.
-Take some breaks like going to gasoline stations, convenience stores, taking selfies, or eating your meals or snack.
+Take some breaks like going to gasoline stations, convenience stores, a drive thru, taking selfies, or eating your meals or snack.